 From 1969, photographs by Sibylle Bergemann appeared in weekly newspapers and from 1973 in the DDR's number one fashion and women's magazine »Sibylle«.
 She also worked for book publishers and presented her photos for the first time in Berlin in 1974 in a solo exhibition at the Haus der jungen Talente exhibition space.
 The sought-after German photographer joined the Association of Fine Artists of the DDR in 1977 and became a member of the Academy of Arts in 1994.

-Bergemann documented the everyday life in East Berlin with a certain view for naturalness and with patience for the photo in the right moment.
-With her photo documentation about the construction of the “Marx-Engels-Denkmal” (“Marx-Engels-Monument”) behind the former “Palast der Republik” (“Palace of the Republic”), which she accompanied photographically between 1975 and 1986, she became known.
-Also in her fashion photography she shows the pristine and uses the unadorned facade of East Berlin as backdrop for her recordings.
+Bergemann documented everyday life in East Berlin with a certain eye for naturalness and patience for the photo at the right moment.
+She became known for her photo documentation of the construction of the Marx Engels Monument behind the former Palace of the Republic, which she accompanied photographically between 1975 and 1986.
+In her fashion photographs, too, she shows the unadulterated and uses the unadorned façade of East Berlin as a backdrop for her shots.